 Charles is recognised as a leading competition lawyer in Australia by surveys including Best Lawyers, WWL and The Legal 500.
-He is described by clients in publications as “excellent” having “phenomenal client service ethics” and “the ability to see the commercial drivers very quickly and clearly apply them to the law”.
+He is described by clients in publications as “excellent”, having “phenomenal client service ethics” and that “He knows our business better than any other external lawyer".

 Charles won the award for Global Competition Review’s 2014 Merger Control Matter of the Year (Asia-Pacific, Middle East and Africa) for Virgin Australia’s acquisition of Tiger Airways.
 He was nominated for the award again in 2016, following his work for television station Ten Network Holdings Limited in relation to its strategic arrangements with monopoly subscription TV provider Foxtel.

 Charles stands apart from other practitioners because of his very deep expertise across three major areas of competition practice: restrictive trade practices (including merger clearances, cartels and misuse of market power); consumer law; and access to infrastructure.